WizzzStark/PyGTFO/README.md

 ### Notes

-The dictionary is not complete in this moment, I will be updating it in the following days.
+Some unusual commands are missing, i will be updating it in the future.

 ### Dependencies